Regex Support

 ) to inform you that the regex needs to be edited.

-The following regex samples have been identified as helpful patterns for creating object groups to index collections of log files from the following vendors, services, and formats.
+The following sections offer some examples of regular expressions that have been helpful for object groups that index log files from commonly observed vendors, services, and formats.
+The patterns might need some customization for your log files.

 Regex Supported in the UI is Java Regex